 The first newspaper was founded in 1887, the second in 1889, and the surviving newspaper, the Amarillo News, was founded in 1892.
 By 1890, Amarillo had emerged as one of the world’s busiest cattle-shipping centers and had grown to a population of nearly 500.
 Industry in Amarillo thrived in the early years because of railroading, cattle, and merchandising.
 Amarillo’s population was more than 1,400 by 1900.

-The Amarillo Independent School District was formed in 1905, and by the following year, a new stone courthouse and jail were completed, after a bitter court battle over ownership of the courthouse square.
-The Amarillo Street Railway Company began operating its electric streetcar lines in January 1908 and by 1910, Amarillo was called home to almost 10,000 residents.
-The sudden influx of people with the railroads resulted in the rise of Amarillo’s Bowery district, notorious for its saloons, brothels, and desperados; and where crime was commonplace.
+The Amarillo Independent School District was formed in 1905.
+By the following year, a new stone courthouse and jail were completed after a bitter court battle over ownership of the courthouse square.
+The Amarillo Street Railway Company began operating its electric streetcar lines in January 1908, and by 1910, Amarillo was called home to almost 10,000 residents.
+The sudden influx of people with the railroads resulted in the rise of Amarillo’s Bowery district, notorious for its saloons, brothels, and desperados, where crimes were commonplace.

 In 1921, a long stretch of Sixth Street became the first paved roadway in Amarillo, a portion of which Route 66 would later follow through the San Jacinto Heights neighborhood.
 In the earliest days, the route entered Amarillo on 8th Avenue (which later became Amarillo Boulevard,) turned south on Fillmore Street, west on 6th Avenue, and followed Bushland Avenue, leaving the city.
 Later, as the city expanded, the route was moved entirely to Amarillo Boulevard, bypassing downtown and traveling northwest of much of the city.
 Numerous service facilities popped up, causing Amarillo Boulevard to be often referred to as “Motel Row.”

 The 1930s brought drought and the Dust Bowl to Amarillo, but the decade also saw the rise of tourist stops, numerous motels, and restaurants as Americans began to feverishly travel Route 66.

-Today, Amarillo is called home to about 300,000 people where gas, petroleum, agriculture, and cattle are the principal sources of income.
+Today, Amarillo is home to about 300,000 people, where gas, petroleum, agriculture, and cattle are the principal sources of income.